choongmanee/choongmanee.github.io/content/blog/serving-assets-to-my-website.md

 ### Get a secure certificate for HTTPS
 1. Click on **Services** in the header drop and type **Certificate Manager** in the search, follow the top suggestion
+1. If you don't have any provisioned certificates, click **Get Started** under **Provision Certificates**.
+    - If you have provisioned certificates but don't see any listed, navigate to the region where your provisioned certificates are listed.
 1. Start a request for a certificate by clicking on the **Request a certificate** button
     {{<img src="aws-certificate-manager-request-certificate-buttons.png" alt="request a certificate button in AWS Certificate Manager">}}